Dylan-Oleary/portfolio-v2/README.md

 Hola, weary traveller!

 It seems you've stumbled upon the second iteration of my portfolio.
-I launched my first portfolio back in 2019 and since then have been trying to mastermy craft.
+I launched my first portfolio back in 2019 and since then have been trying to master my craft.

-What I'm currently building here is hopefully a mosaic of all that I've learned since then (with a some easter eggs stuffed in – no doubt).
+What I'm currently building here is hopefully a mosaic of all that I've learned since then (with some easter eggs stuffed in – no doubt).

 The elevator pitch for this portfolio is as follows: You interview me – right here and now from your browser!